hosseinabbasi-toast/campaign-test/__TEMPLATES__/banquet-child-spa/template/README.md

 ## Best practices

-- Avoid adding routers to child SPA where possible.
-Ideally they represent an single screen, if you require this choose a layout-spa.
-These SPAs are loaded via the root-config, this will provide your team with a more isolated and flexible setup.
 - Load child SPAs into layout-spas using the BanquetLoader package.
 - If you need to load your SPA into legacy pages consider using the Widget SPA template.